Hello, Ann Arbor Neighbors!

 In 2006, I helped found an online support group and advocacy organization— Children of Hoarders (COH)—- to raise awareness about how compulsive hoarding disorder impacts children and families.
 At that time, outside of academic circles, compulsive hoarding was not widely understood or discussed as a mental health issue.
 Since founding COH, I’ve done significant advocacy in the media both locally and nationally.
 I have presented on this topic to many groups, including graduate classes at the University of Michigan School of Social Work, University of Michigan Depression Center, and OCD Foundation of Michigan.
 The COH organization is a member of the Washtenaw County Hoarding Task Force.
 I believe that the best analysis of any issue includes the interests of all stakeholders.
 We arrive at the best solutions when every stakeholder is heard.

 Most recently, I went back to school at the University of Michigan to get a masters degree in education studies with certification to teach elementary school.
-I currently work primarily as a substitute teacher, covering long-term assignments that require certification.
+For three years, I worked primarily as a substitute teacher, covering long-term assignments that require certification.
+I am now a classroom teacher at an Ann Arbor preschool.

 In April 2018, I filed petitions to run for Ann Arbor City Council in Ward 4 as a Democrat.
 I spent the summer campaigning all over Ward 4, talking to residents.
 I won the Democratic primary on August 7, 2018.
 I won the General Election on November 6, 2018.